nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-scalability-options.md

 - Leveraging replicated ReadOnly SQL DB nodes is complex in terms of transaction management

 However, the Nuxeo Platform does provide a way to scale out the data: using several repositories.
 The idea is that a single Nuxeo application can be bound to several repositories, each repository being a database instance and a file storage solution.
-So, if one application is connected to two repositories, the data will be partitioned between two couples (ex: (DB+FS) + (DB+S3)).
+So if one application is connected to two repositories, the data will be partitioned between two couples (ex: (DB+FS) + (DB+S3)).

 The repositories are like mount points: The default configuration is to have only one repository named "Default Repository" and mounted under `/default/`.
 But you can add new repositories as needed.
 These new repositories will appear inside the application as several content roots.
-This typically means that when accessing a document, you have to know what is the host repository.
+This typically means that when accessing a document, you have to know what the host repository is.

 Typical use cases for data partitioning include: